aishfenton/Argus/README.md

 # Argus

 Scala macros for generating code from [Json Schemas](http://json-schema.org).
-Everything defined in the schema has case classes and json encoders/decoders generated for it.
+Structures defined within the schema (such as properties, enums, etc) are used to generate scala code at compile time.

+Json encoder/decoders are also generated using the Circe Json library.

 ## Quick Example